-How consolidation works
+How student loan debt consolidation works

 When you consolidate student loans, you smush all of your federal student loan debt into a single consolidation loan.
 It's as simple as that.